-Northwoods Ranch & Retreat strives to maintain a 3:1 client to staff ratio at all times; Please note that at times of transition while current clients are moving to their next venture and new clients coming to the program, this number may vary.
+Northwoods Ranch & Retreat strives to maintain low student to staff ratio, aiming between 8 & 9 for men.
+Please note that at times of transition while current students are moving to their next venture and new students coming to the program, this number may vary.
 As part of our unique program we understand the more personalized attention each student receives the greater opportunity for success.

 "Problems don't occur at 3pm on a Tuesday during an appointment, they happen in the moment.
 Our unique program allows us to process issues as they arise no matter the time or place."

 Students are encouraged to write letters to their parents/sponsors weekly to explain their progress.
 The staff of Northwoods Ranch & Retreat will also have scheduled bi-weekly phone meetings with parents/sponsors to discuss current treatment and to keep the parents/sponsors updated on the student’s progress.

 Note: In some cases due to our outings and activities, calls may be delayed or rescheduled.
 However, we do our best to maintain weekly contact with families.

 It is important to alway ask about the staff that will be directly involved with your son, daughter or family member.
 At Northwoods Ranch and Retreat you will find that our staff hold multiple degrees specific to mental health, substance abuse, and counseling.
 Please see below, along with checking out our "Meet the Staff" section for further details.

 - Masters of Social Work